St. Lawrence County, New York: Earthquake

 On September 5, 1944, a 5.8 magnitude earthquake centered in Massena struck the county.
 The earthquake was felt from Canada to Maryland, and from Maine to Indiana.
 The earthquake was the strongest earthquake in New York State history.

 Geography

 According to the United States Census Bureau, the county has a total area of 2821 sqmi, of which 2680 sqmi is land and 141 sqmi (5.0%) is water.

-It is the largest county by area in New York.
-It is larger than the entire state of Rhode Island (1544.9 square miles) and the state of Delaware (2488.72 square miles).
+It is the largest county by area in the state of New York.
+It is larger than either of the states of Rhode Island (1544.9 square miles) or the state of Delaware (2488.72 square miles).
 St. Lawrence County is part of the North Country region.

-Part of the county is in the Adirondack Park and includes much of the Oswegatchie River, Cranberry Lake and Lake Ozonia.
+Part of the county is in the Adirondack Park.
+It includes much of the Oswegatchie River, Cranberry Lake and Lake Ozonia.